• Skip to main content

 Instructions

-• Fill a crock pot half full of water.
+• Fill a slow cooker half full of water.
 Place all other ingredients inside and mix well.
-Cover and cook for 2 hours on High heat.
+Cover and cook for 2 hours on high heat.

 • Remove cover, turn heat to Low setting and cook for up to 8 hours.
 Stir occasionally throughout the day.